 Saturdays: 0800 – 1200 hours

-NB: Banks & International Airports operate a 24 hour service
+NB: Banks in International Airports operate a 24 hour service

-Access, American Express, Diners Club, Mastercard, Visa and other well know cards are widely accepted throughout Kenya.
-Traveller’s cheques or hard currency is required in Tanzania & Uganda.
+Access, American Express, Diners Club, MasterCard, Visa and other well know cards are widely accepted throughout Kenya.
+Traveler’s cheques or hard currency is required in Tanzania & Uganda.

 All three currencies are based on the decimal system.
 The unit of currency is the Shilling divided into 100 cents.
 Visitors are advised to check currency exchange rates regularly.
 Banks give slightly better rates of exchange than hotels.
 It is illegal to enter or leave these countries with any local currency and visitors must exchange any currency at their departure Airport or earlier on the day of departure at City and principal Town Banks.
 It is a serious offence to deface or knowingly damage such currency.
 Visitors are strongly advised to avoid street dealers and to transact all currency dealings through official dealers.